UtahTriangle/Laws/Proposals/igc_proposal.md

 Elected positions shall serve until their successor is elected.

 Each full Council member organization shall nominate **at least** one member from their organization for **either** elected position.

+Candidates must be an active or alumni member of the nominating organization **and** be a current student at the University of Utah.

 Elected positions shall not both be held by members of the same organization.
 Once a **Council Administrator** is decided, members of the same organization running for **Council Treasurer** shall be removed from the election.
 If all candidates are eliminated, another election for Council Treasurer shall occur.